magicse/opencv_mingw64_windows/README.md

-Fix some errors during compilation openc under windows with mingw
+Fix some errors during compilation opencv under windows with mingw64

 Set in Cmake
 ```